L05/p5.touchgui/README.md

 [*p5.js*](https://p5js.org) is a wonderfully accessible way for students and creative minds to both learn computer programming and create interactive art and experiences.

 *p5.touchgui* is intended to extend *p5.js* and make it easy to add buttons, sliders, and other GUI (graphical user interface) objects to your *p5.js* sketches, enabling you to focus on quickly iterating ideas with easily created GUI objects that work with both mouse and multi-touch input.

+If you'd like to read more about the process, please check out my [Google Summer of Code report](docs/L05_gsoc_2019.md).

 # Getting Started